-7 Undervalued Stocks to Buy Before They’re Blasting Off Again
+7 Undervalued Stocks to Buy Before They’re Blasting off Again

 CCL stock still scores poorly on value, growth and quality.
 But that will quickly change as operations resume and revenue restarts.
 Investors are forward-looking and anticipate a sales recovery from 2021 onward.

-The seasonality bar chart above suggests that the stock will rise between August and December.
+The seasonality bar chart (right) suggests that the stock will rise between August and December.
 If ships do depart, positive performance compared to the index will widen.

 Carnival is unlikely to face weakening bookings following re-opening.
 Customers will take a chance in sailing, especially if the cruise line offers a big discount.
 Initially, lack of capacity will create a shortage of supply.
 So Carnival stock may respond positively to an increase in bookings.

-Note: Editor’s note: “7 Undervalued Stocks to Buy Before They’re Blasting Off Again” was previously published in September 2020.
-It has since been updated to include the most relevant information available.